 - surviving spouses,

 Regardless of who the representative is, he or she will file the claim on behalf of both the estate and surviving family members.
 All affected parties are eligible for receiving compensation in a successful wrongful death claim.

 If you are not the personal representative of the deceased’s estate, then you may not file a wrongful death claim.
 As such, you should confirm your eligibility to file before pursuing any paperwork.
 At Riddle & Brantley, we can help you understand who the personal representative of the deceased’s estate is before starting your claim.

 Riddle & Brantley, isn’t your average personal injury firm.
 We’ve proven time and time again that our clients always come first.
 Find out for yourself why clients trust us with even the most high-stakes cases – read our testimonials.
 Our lawyers make clients’ problems their problems.
 They dedicate personal and professional attention for the duration of each case.
 We truly go above and beyond for our clients.

-If you believe you might have grounds for a wrongful death claim in Jacksonville, contact us right away.
+If you believe you might have grounds for a wrongful death claim, contact us right away.
 Immediate legal action can mean the preservation of key evidence for your case.
 It can also inform you of your rights and options moving forward.
 We’ll make sure you don’t miss any important deadlines or filing requirements.
 Start with a free wrongful death consultation.
 Contact our local office today for your free case evaluation.